Why Are Only Half The Outlets In My RV Working?

 If you are plugged into power from a pedestal at an RV park or campground the breaker on this may have tripped as well.

-5. Check The Outlet’s Wiring
+5. Check The RV Outlet’s Wiring

 If you have multiple outlets that have gone out locate the main GFCI outlet that isn’t working, this will be the main source of your problems.

 Before taking the outlet out of the wall turn off the main breaker to the RV and unplug it from whatever power source you are using.

 A very common issue is the grounding wire.
-It can sometimes come loose and cause the outlet to sop working.
+It can sometimes come loose and cause the outlet to stop working.
 Check all the wires and make sure they are secured and have good, clean connections.

 If it was the main GFCI outlet that had a bad connection fixing it should fix any other outlets that have gone out.

-6. Replace The Outlet
+6. Replace The RV Outlet